Bikatr7/Kudasai/README.md

 Streamlining Japanese-English Translation with Advanced Preprocessing and Integrated Translation Technologies.

-Preprocessor is sourced from an external package, which I also designed, called [Kairyou](https://github.com/Bikatr7/Kairyou).
+Preprocessor and Translation logic is sourced from external packages, which I also designed, see [Kairyou](https://github.com/Bikatr7/Kairyou) and [EasyTL](https://github.com/Bikatr7/easytl) for more information.

-Kudasai has a public trello board, you can find it [here](https://trello.com/b/Wsuwr24S/kudasai) to see what I'm working on.
+Kudasai has a public trello board, you can find it [here](https://trello.com/b/Wsuwr24S/kudasai) to see planned features and progress.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Dependencies**<a name="dependencies"></a>

-deepl==1.16.1

-openai==1.13.3

 backoff==2.2.1

-tiktoken==0.6.0

 gradio==4.19.2

 kairyou==1.4.1

-google-generativeai==0.4.0
+easytl==0.0.4

 or see requirements.txt